Los Angeles Memorial Coliseum: Seating capacity (college football)

+Operation

+The Los Angeles Memorial Coliseum Commission provides public oversight of the master lease agreement with USC.
+The Commission consists of six voting members appointed by the three ownership interests (the State of California, Los Angeles County, and the City of Los Angeles) and meets on a quarterly basis.
+Under the lease, the university has year-round day-to-day management and operation responsibility for both the Coliseum and BMO Stadium properties.
+USC's Vice President of Auxiliary Services is the Chief Operating Officer of the Los Angeles Memorial Coliseum, and Coliseum staff are university employees.

+Until 2013, the Commission directly operated the stadium under a series of mostly one and two year agreements with USC to rent the stadium for home football games.
+In 2006, the commission began focusing on signing a long-term lease with USC.
+After a rejected offer to purchase the stadium outright and a threat to move to the Rose Bowl in late 2007, the two sides signed a 25-year lease in May 2008, giving the Commission 8% of USC's ticket sales (approximately $1.5 million annually), but committing the agency to a list of renovations.
+These failed to materialize, and in July 2013, the Commission and USC implemented a significantly more extensive 98-year master lease agreement that transferred the long-term management, operation of both the Coliseum and the adjacent BMO Stadium property to USC.
+The agreement required the university to make approximately $100 million in initial physical repairs to the Coliseum, along with $1.3 million each year in rent to the State of California, maintenance of the Coliseum's physical condition at the same standard used on the USC Campus, and assumption of all financial obligations for the operations and maintenance of the Coliseum and BMO Stadium Complex.

 Naming rights

-On January 29, 2018, Chicago-based United Airlines became the stadium's first naming rights partner.
+The Coliseum Commission initially put the naming rights of the Coliseum on the market in June 2008, predicting a deal valued at $6 million to $8 million a year.
+On January 29, 2018 USC announced that Chicago-based United Airlines would become the stadium's first naming rights partner.
 Originally, Memorial Coliseum was to be retained in the name of the stadium by the condition of the Coliseum Commission's requirement in its master lease agreement with USC.
 However, veterans groups and the new president of the Coliseum Commission raised concern about the new name, while United did not approve of any change from the stadium and stated that they were willing to step away from the deal.

-On March 29, 2019, USC suggested the name United Airlines Field at Los Angeles Memorial Coliseum instead of the planned United Airlines Memorial Coliseum.
-Although United also did not support this and considered withdrawal, the two parties agreed to the name on June 7.
+USC suggested the name United Airlines Field at Los Angeles Memorial Coliseum instead of the planned United Airlines Memorial Coliseum.
+Although United also did not support this and considered withdrawal, the two parties agreed to the name on June 7, 2019.
 During Los Angeles Rams home games for the 2019 season, the stadium reverted to its original name, and all signage indicating "United Airlines Field" was covered due to the franchise's sponsoring partnership with American Airlines.